IBM/DataStage/RemoteEngine/kubernetes/README.md

 # the namespace to deploy the remote engine
 namespace=<namespace>

+# If you are specifically deploying a remote engine for IBM Cloud, the username and api key for the IBM Cloud Container Registry.
-# the username and password for the container registry
+# If you are specifically deploying a remote engine for CP4D, the username and api key for the IBM Entitled Registry.
-username=iamapikey
-password=<container-registry-api-key>
+username=<account-login-user>
+password=<registry-api-key>

 # If you are deploying a remote engine for IBM Cloud, this value will be the IBM Cloud api key for the remote engine to use.
 # If you are deploying a remote engine for CP4D, this value will be the CP4D Cluster account login api key of the target cluster for the remote engine to use.
 Go to "Profile and settings" when logged in to get your api key for the connection.